zammad/zammad-documentation/univention/issues-you-might-encounter.rst

 Even though the wizard reports the correct FQDN-Setting (and we manually set it), it will overwrite the setting after sanitizing what it recognized.

 This is an application level issue and a subject to change - you can find more information about this in `Issue 2651 <https://github.com/zammad/zammad/issues/2651>`_.
-To solve this, just go into the Univention App-Settings (for Zammad-App) and apply the settings **after** finishing the wizard.
+To solve this, just go into the Univention app-settings (for Zammad-app) and apply the settings **after** finishing the wizard.

-Customers can't click on the "Knowledge base"-URL within the customer portal
+Customers can't click on the "Knowledge Base"-URL within the customer portal
 ---------------------------------------------------------------------------

 This currently can't be fixed, as Zammad is available via one Port only.